 Archer attorneys are thoroughly involved in the nonprofit community, serving as legal counsel and as volunteer board members and fundraisers.
 We also write and speak regularly on a variety of topics to both nonprofit groups and professional organizations.
-Our active client base includes more than 300 organizations, including major hospitals, nursing homes, colleges and universities, private schools, churches, social service agencies, scientific research institutes, museums, business leagues, arts organizations, historic preservation associations, symphony orchestras, community development corporations, private and community foundations and trade associations.
-They range in size from internationally-known universities and medical research institutions with multi-million dollar budgets to start-up volunteer community organizations with budgets of only a few hundred dollars.
+Our active client base includes more than 300 organizations, including major health systems, nursing homes, colleges and universities, private schools, churches, social service agencies, scientific research institutes, museums, business leagues, trade associations, arts organizations, symphony orchestras, community development corporations and private and community foundations.
+They range in size from internationally-known universities and academic medical centers with multi-million dollar budgets to start-up volunteer community organizations with budgets of only a few hundred dollars.

 While the missions and budgets of our clients may vary, the legal principles affecting their governance and operations are often the same.
 Our firm’s philosophy is to provide the trustee of a nonprofit with the maximum flexibility in making policy decisions.